qiweimao/ESP32-Datalogger/README.md

 ### Sensor Type Supported
 TODO not tested yet vibrating wire sensors, analog sensors, SAAs.
 I want to have the same capabilities: https://www.geo-instruments.com/technology/wireless-logger-networks/
+#### VM501
+Use ESP32 VIN out for power supply, multimeter shows a voltage of approximately 4.5V.
+Connect ESP32 VIN to V33 on VM501, GND to GND.
+Initialize UART port 1 with GPIO16 as RX and GPIO17 as TX.
+Run `HardwareSerial VM(1);` to configure the UART port on ESP32.
+Run `  VM.begin(9600, SERIAL_8N1, 16, 17);` to initialize UART port 1 with GPIO16 as RX and GPIO17 as TX.

+VM.Serial UART Protocol functions implemented in this project are based on the MODBUS protocol:
+- Read registers from VM501
+- Write registers to VM501
+- CRC Algorithm
+- Special Instructions

 ### Logging Configuration
 Logging interval, database,
 ## OTA